This guide is based on analysis of 500+ SOC 2 audits, interviews with certified CPA auditors, and current AICPA Trust Services Criteria.

 Starting Too Late

-Don't wait until you've lost a deal.
+Do not wait until you have lost a deal.
 Begin 6-9 months before you expect enterprise requests.

 Wrong Auditor Choice

-Big 4 isn't always best.
-Specialist firms can be faster and cheaper.
+Big 4 is not always best.
+Specialist firms can be faster, cheaper, and better matched to SaaS buyers.

 Skipping Readiness

-Starting an audit with gaps is a waste of money.
-Assess first, then audit.
+Starting an audit with known gaps is a waste of money.
+Assess first, remediate, then audit.

 Treating as "One-and-Done"

 SOC 2 is continuous.
-Annual renewal is required to stay compliant.
+Annual renewal is required to keep coverage current and avoid gaps.

 SOC 2 vs Other Frameworks